School Finder

 #1.
 SALES MANAGERS

-One of the highest-paying organizational leadership degree jobs is sales management.
-The organizational leadership degree salary for a sales manager is about $132,290.
+The highest-paying organizational leadership degree job is in sales management.
+The organizational leadership degree salary for a sales manager is about $130,600.
 As a sales manager, your role is to lead a sales team or sales department to meet a company’s sales goal.
+They also provide technical training to their sales teams to ensure success.

 • Establishing goals for your team